lsphillips/TemplateFunctionExpressEngine/README.md

 ### Partials

-You may be tempted to call your partial template functions directly (as mentioned above).
-For example:
+You may be tempted to call your partial template functions directly (as mentioned above):

 ``` js
 const address = require('./partials/adress');